 Maintaining a relationship with your customers often means spending a lot of time and energy after making that initial sale, and making good use of a customer relationship management (CRM) application can help build a loyal customer base for your business more easily.

-Using Zapier, you can let automated workflows called "Zaps" take the new customers you’ve made in Shopify, and automatically add them to your CRM, so that you can save time and focus on the work that really matters.
+Using Zapier, you can create automated workflows called Zaps to automatically add new customers from Shopify to your CRM, so that you can save time and focus on the work that really matters.